 - Cover a baking sheet with tinfoil.
 Arrange squash and leeks on baking sheet, drizzling them with 1 TB of olive oil.
 Bake for 20-30 minutes, until squash and leeks have browned.
 Let cool a bit.

 - Meanwhile, prepare bulgur or couscous.
 To prepare quick-cooking grains, boil water and pour on top of grains.
-Salt with ½ tsp of salt, cover and let stand for 10 minutes.
+Salt with ½ teaspoon of salt, cover and let stand for 10 minutes.
 Fluff with a fork - the grains should be separated and plump.

 - Toast pumpkin seeds on a medium-hot pan for about five minutes, keeping a close eye on them and stirring occasionally.